Culture, Arts & Media

 Jews in sports are not a contradiction.

 They are evidence that old cultural assumptions can survive long after the underlying world has changed.
-A rebuilt AmazingJews library should preserve that institutional memory, not only the highlight reel.
+A rebuilt AmazingJews library should preserve that institutional memory along with the highlight reel.